makeabilitylab/physcomp/communication/p5js-serial-io.md

 **Figure.** This figures shows the p5.js app [DisplayShapeOut](https://makeabilitylab.github.io/p5js/WebSerial/p5js/DisplayShapeOut) running and connected to the Arduino via web serial.
 Consequently, we cannot open and use the Arduino IDE's Serial Monitor tool (`Tools -> Serial Monitor`) because only one program can connect to a serial port at a time.
 When we try, we get an error printed in the Arduino IDE console (right image) that says "Error opening serial port 'COM5'.
 (Port busy)"
 {: .fs-1 }

-So, instead, let's program our p5.js app to read incoming serial data and simply print it out.
-Essentially, serve as a web-based Serial Monitor program.
+So, instead, let's program our p5.js app to read incoming serial data and print it out—a web-based Serial Monitor!
 Luckily, our p5.js [`SerialTemplate`](https://github.com/makeabilitylab/p5js/tree/master/WebSerial/p5js/SerialTemplate) code already does that.
 In the template, we simply have:

 {% highlight JavaScript %}
 function onSerialDataReceived(eventSender, newData) {